JoeV6/AutoClicker/README.md

 # AutoClicker
 Liam's Minecraft Autoclicker, Get all commands by typing /ac.
-60 ur a retard.